PACHI – GRACIAS – THANK YOU!

 2019 – 2020

 Our project team worked intensively to verify transcriptions and translations and create glosses of the corpora gathered in 2016 and 2018.
 Competent leadership in this effort came from Jon Geary, who has been studying Linguistics at the University of Arizona since graduating from Boston College.
-Expert work on the glosses came from Quechua speaker Gaby Vargas Melgarejo, who defended her Master’s Thesis in Sociolinguistics at the ProEIB Andes, Universidad Mayor de San Simon in Cochabamba, Bolivia, and from Carlos Flores Quispe, from Candelaria, Bolivia, a talented and accomplished first language speaker of the variety we have been documenting.
+Expert work on the glosses came from Quechua speaker Gaby Vargas Melgarejo, who defended her Master’s Thesis in Sociolinguistics at the ProEIB Andes, Universidad Mayor de San Simon in Cochabamba, Bolivia, and from Carlos Flores Quispe, from Candelaria, Bolivia, a talented and accomplished first language speaker of the variety we have been documenting there.
 Media editing was provided by phonetician Stephanie Antetomaso, who has been studying both Bolivian and Ecuadorian Quechua/kichwa at the Ohio State University.

 It’s such an honor to do this work together and to learn from each other.